eighty4/cquill/README.md

 ### Create a Docker image of versioned CQL sources

-In a containerized environment using CI/CD automation, versioning an artifact is ideal for workflow automation.
+In a containerized environment using CI/CD automation, versioning CQL to distribute with  release is ideal for workflow automation.
 Copy the release's CQL sources `./cql` relative to the `WORKDIR`:

 ```dockerfile
 FROM 84tech/cquill